hammerlab/dask-distributed-on-kubernetes/README.md

 You will want to edit [spec.yaml](spec.yaml) to use the docker image appropriate for your task.
 You may also want to customize the CPU and memory thresholds requested based on what's required for your task.

-This will launch dask scheduler and one worker:
+This will launch a dask.distributed scheduler and one worker:

 ```
 kubectl create -f spec.yaml